 I was out of work with a sore throat, not feeling like getting into a long, thought out project.
 I had been saving T-shirts for months for goodness knows why.
 It was either time to throw them away or recycle them into something fun!
 So, let’s make some pretty finger crocheted bracelets!

-My sister, daughter & I have been wanting to go to one of those “Crochet a Blanket with your Arms” workshops.
+My daughter & I have been wanting to go to one of those “Crochet a Blanket with your Arms” workshops.
 We just haven’t been able to find a time to go.
 So, I have this bright idea that if I can learn to arm crochet, we will have our own sip and crochet night at home and I’ll be the teacher!

 My thoughts are to start small…which is not always the case with me, by learning to finger crochet bracelets out of t-shirt yarn.
 Baby steps compared to the blanket, but you have to start somewhere.
-If we never get to the blanket, then at least we can sit around sipping and finger crocheting bracelets!
+If we never get to the blanket, then at least we can sit around sipping wine and finger crocheting bracelets!
 If only you didn’t have to have your hands all tied up in yarn.

 I found this awesome tutorial by Crafting with KC showing how to make t-shirt yarn.
 So, this is where I started.
 Unfortunately, I didn’t take a picture of the t-shirt before I made it into yarn, but it was just your regular, old, Walmart $3.00, possibly vintage (lol), ribbed tank top.
 I had no problem following her tutorial at all.
 In about 15 minutes, I made this beautiful ball of t-shirt/tank shirt yarn.
 It’s amazing how much yarn you can create from one tank top, even with being an X-large.
 (We all know Walmart sizes run small, right)?

-The yarn was not a problem and actually quite rewarding.
 So, next baby step, finger crochet a bracelet from that beautiful ball of t-shirt yarn.
 I followed this amazing tutorial by V and CO .
 Did you even know that you can 2, 3 OR even 4 finger crochet?
 I didn’t.
 I started with 4, but should have started with 2, which most normal people would have done anyway.

 The 2 finger crocheted bracelet was really easy.
 The only problem that I had following the instructions, was the lead piece that you start out holding between your pointer finger and thumb, you don’t continue to hold it as you crochet.
 It’s just to get started.
 Let it flop behind your hand.
 If you hold it the whole time, it’s okay, but you end up with a cylinder instead of a chain.
 I couldn’t figure out why my project wasn’t lying flat and didn’t look like the one in the pictures.
 Other than that, simple and easy.